 There are numerous benefits to promoting proprioceptive input in children with ASD.
 From everything we already discussed, arguably the most important one is confidence-building and awareness of their bodies and their surroundings.

 Children with autism perceive the world differently than some of us.
 But they sense it, nonetheless.
-Helping them understand how the world around them works and how, they too, belong here, is a critical step in their development.
-Ultimately, promoting these sensory input activities should help a child with special needs reach their full potential, and get ready to tackle the world.
+Helping them understand how the world around them works and how they also belong here is a critical step in their development.
+Ultimately, promoting these sensory input activities should help a child with special needs reach their full potential and get ready to tackle the world.

 Q: Can proprioceptive input benefit individuals without autism?

 A: Yes, proprioceptive input is beneficial for people of all ages.
 It can improve motor skills, emotional regulation, and overall well-being.